cepoumian/personal-blog/src/content/about/about.md

 title: About Me
 ---

 Hi, I’m Cesar.
-I’m a web developer and designed hailing from Mexico.
+I’m a web developer and designer hailing from Mexico.

 I’ve been working as a developer for 5 years now, mainly as a frontend engineer in enterprise applications.
 During this time, one of the things I’ve struggled the most is following through with personal projects.